Guidelines for Use: Independent Contactor Classification

 Exceptions

-Payments to limited-engagement Speakers, Artists, or Performers who are eligible to use and are engaged using the Speaker, Artist, or Performer Agreement and who will be paid less than $600 are not required to complete the Certification.
+Payments to service providers who are eligible to use and are engaged using the Limited Engagement Services Agreement (LESA) and who will be paid $1,000 or less are not required to complete the certification.
+The LESA is limited to no more than five instances per calendar year.
 Please follow the steps outlined on the Procurement Services website for these types of transactions.

-Payments to Game Officials who are eligible to use and are engaged using the Game Official Agreement and will be paid less than $600 are not required to complete the Certification.
+Payments to Game Officials who are eligible to use and are engaged using the Game Official Agreement and will be paid $1,000 or less are not required to complete the certification.

-Aside from the two exceptions noted above, no payments will be made to Individual Service Providers before a properly completed Certification has been approved by the Office of Tax Compliance.
+Aside from the three exceptions noted above, no payments will be made to Individual Service Providers before a properly completed certification has been approved by the Office of Tax Compliance.

 Process for Completing Certification for Determination of Independent Contractor Status